mhafez1978/node-to-do-api/README.md

 # node-to-do-api

 Node backend server task or to do API repo.
-Using node, express
+Using node, express, and either fecth, or axios to make the fake API requests and return response.
+I will also be using local objects/arrays with pre built data.

 # what will it do: